Province of Canada: Legislative Assembly

 Canada West, with its 450,000 inhabitants, was represented by 42 seats in the Legislative Assembly, the same number as the more populated Canada East, with 650,000 inhabitants.

-The Legislature's effectiveness was further hampered by the requirement of a "double majority" where a majority of votes for the passage of a bill had to be obtained from the members of both Canada East and West.

 Each administration was led by two men, one from each half of the province.
 Officially, one of them at any given time had the title of Premier, while the other had the title of Deputy.

 District councils

 Municipal government in Upper Canada was under the control of appointed magistrates who sat in Courts of Quarter Sessions to administer the law within a District.
 A few cities, such as Toronto, were incorporated by special acts of the legislature.
 Governor Thomson, 1st Baron Sydenham, spearheaded the passage of the District Councils Act which transferred municipal government to District Councils.
 His bill allowed for two elected councillors from each township, but the warden, clerk and treasurer were to be appointed by the government.
 This thus allowed for strong administrative control and continued government patronage appointments.
 Sydenham's bill reflected his larger concerns to limit popular participation under the tutelage of a strong executive.
 The Councils were reformed by the Baldwin Act in 1849 which made municipal government truly democratic rather than an extension of central control of the Crown.
 It delegated authority to municipal governments so they could raise taxes and enact by-laws.
 It also established a hierarchy of types of municipal governments, starting at the top with cities and continued down past towns, villages and finally townships.
 This system was to prevail for the next 150 years.